God, Man? - The National Herald

 The angels proclaimed and filled the heavens with the declaration “peace on Earth” on that mystical night when God took on human flesh.
 But I fear that the Earth did not hear them.
 Their voices were unable to bring God’s yearning to us.
 That’s why today, after more than two thousand years since God became human and split history in two, this yearning of God for “peace on Earth” remains (unfortunately) an unfulfilled desire of His and ours.
 Foolish wars rage on the earth, especially where He was born and walked.
 Blood continues to flow daily, staining the Holy Land crimson.

 Our table may be full, but our hunger persists.
-The heating system operates at high intensity, yet the cold continues to freeze our bodies because our souls refuse to warm up.
+The heating systems operates at high intensity, yet the cold continues to freeze our bodies because our souls refuse to warm up.

 Yet, once again, Christ is on Earth.
 God insists on taking on a body like ours because He insists on loving us without conditions and limits.